Elyne Mitchell: Writing

 Her novels describe eastern Australian terrain and wildlife in considerable detail.
-She was part of a wave of nationalist Australian writing that gathered strength in the late 1930s and 1940s and her work is generally described as having a landscape aesthetic.
-Although the horses and other animals in her books speak to each other, they are not anthropomorphic and particularly in the first two Silver Brumby books, otherwise behave naturally.
+She was part of a wave of nationalist Australian writing that gathered strength in the late 1930s and 1940s, and her work is generally described as having a landscape aesthetic.
+Although the horses and other animals in her books speak to each other, they are not anthropomorphic and, particularly in the first two Silver Brumby books, otherwise behave naturally.

 According to an interview with Tom Wright, the Silver Brumby series arose from Mitchell's difficulties in finding suitable reading material for her daughter Indi, then 10 and being raised in some isolation on the Mitchell family property Towong Hill, a remote cattle station in the Snowy Mountains.

 Set in the Snowy Mountains area of the Australian Alps around Mount Kosciuszko in southern New South Wales and northern Victoria, the Snowy Brumby books recount the life of the pale palomino brumby stallion Thowra from his birth in The Silver Brumby (first published 1958) to Silver Brumby Whirlwind.
 The Silver Brumby was the basis of a film of the same name in 1993 starring Caroline Goodall as Mitchell and Russell Crowe as The Man.
 This film was also released under the title The Silver Stallion: King of the Wild Brumbies.
-There is also a children's cartoon TV series of the same name, which uses some character names, but is a very loose adaptation of the books.
+There is also a children's cartoon TV series of the same name, which uses some character names, but is a loose adaptation of the books.

 Mitchell's other works of fiction are also set in the Snowy Mountains around Thredbo and the Cascade Hut and are populated by brumbies and other animals, native and feral.
-The brumby stories generally intersect geographically or thematically with the Silver Brumby books and various characters from the Silver Brumby books may appear in the others.
+The brumby stories generally intersect geographically or thematically with the Silver Brumby books, and various characters from the Silver Brumby books may appear in the others.
 She often also illustrated her work with her own photographs.

 Awards and honours

 Mitchell was awarded the Medal of the Order of Australia for services to literature in 1990.
 In 1993, Charles Sturt University awarded her an Honorary Doctorate of Letters.
 She also won Children's Book Council awards: The Silver Brumby was highly commended in the 1959 Book of the Year, Silver Brumby's Daughter was commended in 1961 and Winged Skis was highly commended in 1965.
-Mitchell used several typewriters, including a 1936 Corona which can be seen at the National Museum of Australia in Canberra.
-The Corryong Library in North East Victoria was renamed in Mitchell's honour in 2001 and a rural women's literary award (with prizes totalling $2,000) has been named after her.
+Mitchell used several typewriters, including a 1936 Corona, which can be seen at the National Museum of Australia in Canberra.
+The Corryong Library in North East Victoria was renamed in Mitchell's honour in 2001, and a rural women's literary award (with prizes totalling $2,000) has been named after her.